IMG_0244.JPG

 Questions?

-You can also email our Vice President of Recruitment and Retention, Jocy Holtsberry, at kentpc.recruitment@gmail.com.
+You can also email our Vice President of Recruitment and Retention, Rachel Czaplicki at kentpc.recruitment@gmail.com.

-*Note that PNM attendance is mandatory on one of the dates listed above
+*Please note that attendance is mandatory on one of the dates listed above for anyone who registers for Panhellenic Primary Recruitment.

 OPEN HOUSE ROUND: